GiackAloZ/AcousticWaveCPML.jl/README.md

 Consider some rectangular area of space $\Omega \in \mathbb{R}^n, n = 1, 2, 3$.
 Consider also a fine time $T$ at which we end our simulation.
 Then we can choose an appropriate boundary condition on the boundary $\partial \Omega$ of $\Omega$ and we have a boundary value problem we can solve on the space-time set $\Omega \times [0,T]$.

-If we choose a free boundary condition (i.e. an homogenous Dirichlet BDC), we get the following BVP:
+If we choose a free boundary condition (i.e. a homogenous Dirichlet BDC), we get the following BVP:

 $$
 \begin{align*}